Vyral/base-template/_posts/2018-06-21-avoid-a-productivity-burnout-by-hiring-an-assistant.md

 What’s the fastest way to go from 25 to 75 transactions and still have a life outside of your career as an agent?

 The answer is: Hire an assistant.
 In South/Central Pennsylvania, agents tend to hit a productivity ceiling when they reach about 25 transactions.
-Even if they have systems and technology in place to make their work easier, they may still become overwhelmed at this point.
+Even if they have the systems and technology in place to make their work easier, they may still become overwhelmed at this point.

 Unfortunately, hitting this ceiling can turn into a productivity burnout. **Hiring an assistant can help you avoid this.** Doing so will free up your schedule so that you can produce more business and also enjoy more time off.
 There are two types of assistants you can hire: